ercanduman/sharetosocial/README.md

 # Share To Social
-This is first library for reusage of same functionalities such as sharing app to Facebook, Twitter etc.
+This is first library for usages of same functionalities such as sharing app to Facebook, Twitter etc.

 ## How to use
 To get a Git project into your build: